Last Updated: December 24, 2021

-People have to really make their opinions known to put urban sprawl solutions on the agenda in your community.
-Otherwise, working on such a difficult problem feels too risky to most of the folks who have to be elected.
+People have to be really vocal to put urban sprawl solutions on the agenda in your community.
+Otherwise, working on such a multi-faceted set of policy issues feels too risky to most of the folks who have to be elected.

 Sometimes those of us who are clear about the inefficiency of dispersed development forget what we're really supporting.
 The solutions include:

-Urban sprawl solutions need to present themselves in the attractive garb of what we really want as a society--choices in housing and transportation; attractive, interesting, and unique destinations bristling with personality; pristine mountains, valleys, lake, and streams; and the leisure time to enjoy them rather than being stuck in traffic for hours every weekday.
+Urban sprawl solutions need to present themselves in the attractive garb of what we really want as a society--more choices in housing and transportation; beautiful, interesting, and unique destinations bristling with personality; pristine mountains, valleys, lakes, and streams; and the leisure time to enjoy them rather than being stuck in traffic for hours every weekday.

-When citizens become outraged by the economic inefficiencies and the high taxes we're suffering because of sprawl, that's about when politicians will begin to look for urban sprawl solutions.
+When citizens become outraged by the economic inefficiencies and the high taxes we're suffering because of sprawl, and vocal enough about their thoughts, politicians will begin to look for urban sprawl solutions.

 The challenge is that urban sprawl is really a hard thing for the average citizen to wrap his or her head around.
 That's where aerial photos and video, and quality maps and graphics, become useful.

 Most people living in the central city and inner suburbs are absolutely shocked to see the extent of new construction at the edges of the metropolitan area, because they don't go there.
 If they do happen into one growing suburb, they think it's an anomaly.

-And it would take all day to give them a tour, so try a hard-hitting video.
+And it would take all day to give them a tour, so try a hard-hitting video if tours prove impractical.

 Form a citizens group right now if that's what you have to do.
-First you should look to your local Sierra Club, if you have one, as they do an excellent job with the sprawl question.
+To find members you might look to your local Sierra Club, if you have one; a few years ago, they did an excellent job with the sprawl question.
 No doubt your local group will have some members who recall those points well.

-If you have an existing organization, first investigate whether you can join its efforts before expending the effort it takes to build an organization.
-To achieve focus and avoid getting lost in the large basket of issues that these large organizations support, chances are you're going to need an umbrella organization for your efforts anyway, so reach out to these other organizations to find possible members or supporters, but don't expect the huge multi-issue national organizations to provide a ready-made solution to your concerns about sprawl.
+If you find an existing organization, first investigate whether you can join its efforts before expending the effort it takes to build an organization.
+To achieve focus and avoid getting lost in the large basket of issues that these large organizations support, chances are you're going to need an umbrella organization for your efforts anyway.
+So reach out to these other organizations to find possible members or supporters, but don't expect the huge multi-issue national organizations to provide a ready-made solution to your concerns about sprawl.

 The exception is that if you have a solely local smart growth or anti-sprawl organization, do your best to join, enliven, and reform it into your dream campaign machine.